-Schutz combines realism with a touch of the surreal and creepy foreshadowing to build a sense of dread that repeatedly had me physically tensed up.
+Schutz combines realism with a touch of the surreal and some creepy foreshadowing to build a sense of dread that repeatedly had me physically tensed up.
 And I am not ashamed to say this book evoked a couple of nightmares.
 Okay, I am a little ashamed to say it.
 I was jumping at shadows, literally, for a few days.

 Want to know why?

 So read it and find out!

 Publication Date: March 30, 2017